Higher Categories and Topological Quantum Field Theories: Examples and Variations

 \section{Examples and Variations}

 In this section, we give several examples of the partition function defined in Section \ref{sec:partition}.
 Some of the known invariants in literature emerge as special cases of our construction.
-At the end of this section, a variation of the construction of the partition function is introduced when the \CatNameShort{$G$} has a trivial grading.
-In this case, a cocycle in $H^4(G, U(1))$ can be included in the construction to produce a different invariant.
+At the end of this section, a variation of the partition function is introduced when the \CatNameShort{$G$} has a trivial grading.
+In this case, a cocycle in $H^4(G, U(1))$ can be included to produce a different invariant.
 A particular case reduces to the twisted Dijkgraaf-Witten invariant.